Mori-Zwanzig mode decomposition: Comparison with time-delay embeddings: Numerical results: hypersonic laminar–turbulent boundary layer transition

+We now turn to the primary application of the new method: the transition from laminar to turbulent flow in a high-speed boundary layer.
+Transitional and turbulent flows arise in many applications and exhibit a hierarchy of coherent structures essential for understanding the underlying physics \citep{lumley_book_2012, pope_2011}.
+Such insights are particularly valuable for the advancement of engineering design, especially in hypersonic applications involving complex geometries \citep{hader_fasel_2019, meersman_2021}.
+Moreover, the development of flow control strategies, whether to delay or accelerate the transition, requires reduced-order modeling and a deeper understanding of the primary mechanisms at play.

-High-speed laminar–turbulent boundary-layer transition is a complex dynamical phenomenon and remains an active research area.
-Understanding high-speed boundary-layer transition is necessary in order to develop reliable transition prediction and flow control methods.
-This is important for the next-generation design and safe operation of advanced high-speed vehicles.
-Transition to turbulence leads to significant increases in skin friction (drag) and heat transfer, far exceeding the laminar values.
-Wind tunnel experiments \citep{chynoweth_2019} as well as DNS \citep{hader_fasel_2019} showed the development of so-called ``hot streaks'' in the nonlinear transition regime that can locally significantly exceed the turbulent heat transfer values.
-Therefore, understanding the dominant physical mechanisms leading to laminar-turbulent boundary-layer transition is vital for the design stages of a high-speed vehicle.
-The transition process is inherently nonlinear and retains the memory of the inflow conditions.
-Therefore, reduced-order modeling can significantly aid in the understanding of the dominant nonlinear transition mechanisms.
+The high-speed laminar-turbulent boundary layer transition is a complex dynamical phenomenon and remains an active research area.
+The transition to turbulence results in dramatic increases in skin friction (drag) and heat transfer, often far exceeding laminar values.
+For example, studies on the laminar-turbulent transition of a flared cone at Mach 6, including wind tunnel experiments \citep{chynoweth_2019} and DNS \citep{hader_fasel_2019}, have revealed the formation of localized hot streaks in the nonlinear breakdown, where heat fluxes can significantly exceed both the laminar and turbulent heat transfer values.
+Accurately predicting these hot spots is therefore critical for thermal protection systems and vehicle integrity.